ptr727/PlexCleaner/Tools/MKVToolNix/doc/README.txt

 them should be available pre-compiled for your distribution.
 The programs and libraries you absolutely need are:

-- A C++ compiler that supports several features of the C++11 and C++14
-  standards: initializer lists, range-based `for` loops, right angle brackets, the `auto` keyword, lambda functions, the `nullptr` keyword, tuples, alias declarations, `std::make_unique()`, digit separators, binary literals, generic lambdas, user-defined literals for `std::string`.
+- A C++ compiler that supports several features of the C++11, C++14 and C++17 standards: initializer lists, range-based `for` loops, right angle brackets, the `auto` keyword, lambda functions, the `nullptr` keyword, tuples, alias declarations, `std::make_unique()`, digit separators, binary literals, generic lambdas, user-defined literals for `std::string`, `[[maybe_unused]]` attribute, nested namespace definition, structured bindings.
 Others may be needed, too.
-For GCC this means at least v5.x; for clang v3.4 or later.
+For GCC this means at least v7; for clang v4 or later.

 - [libOgg](http://downloads.xiph.org/releases/ogg/) and
   [libVorbis](http://downloads.xiph.org/releases/vorbis/) for access to Ogg/OGM